Liaoqitian/Electric-Time/README.md

 On the other hand, the user can click on `Enter time you have` on the main interface to input how much time he has.
 Then he would be able to see how far they can travel on various transportation types after clicking `COMPUTE`.
 In the demo below, the user has 15 minutes.

 <img width = 30% height = auto src = "images/time(por).png"> <img width = 60% height = auto src = "images/time(lan).png" >

+## Contact
+Feel free to contact liaoqitian1024@gmail.com or find Qitian Liao on Slack if you have questions.